react-cosmos/react-cosmos/docs/MIGRATION_V6.md

 - Dropped Node <14 support.
 - Dropped IE support.
-- Migrated to React 18+.
+- Migrated to React 18.

 Dropping backwards compatibility with older versions of Node, browsers or React might be unfortunate for some but it's the only way to move forward.
-It allowed us to get the codebase into a much better shape by minimizing 3rd party dependencies and converting the code to ESM.
+It allowed us to get the codebase into a much better shape by minimizing 3rd party dependencies and publishing ESM modules.

 ### Webpack plugin